How To Transfer a Car Title in Wisconsin

 You can simply click “start now” via the application for title and/or license plates (registration) page.
 This will redirect you to the application, where you will have to choose whether you are applying for a Wisconsin or out-of-state title.

-If you are transferring a title in the state, then you will need to enter the Wisconsin title number as provided by the seller, verify that you are not a robot, and click next.
+If you are transferring a title in the state, then enter the Wisconsin title number provided by the seller, verify that you are not a robot, and click next.

 4. Verify the Primary Owner